 But that is it.
 There is no option to align windows on a grid, or next to each other so that all space between the windows is used up.
 Neither is there an option to store window positions and sizes on the desktop.

-Gridy is a small portable software for Windows that adds additional aligning options to the Windows desktop.
+Gridy is a small portable software for Windows that adds options to align windows in a grid to the Windows desktop.

 The application places an icon in the system tray.
 Clicking that icon displays the list of available options.